7 Best Hotels In Trondheim Norway Budget To Lavish Luxury (2026)

-Trondheim is the second oldest town in Norway (of the ones that still exists), as well as the former Norwegian capital, far north of the current capital, Oslo.
-Some of the best hotels in Trondheim really reflects this history.
+Trondheim is the second-oldest town in Norway (of the ones that still exist), as well as the former Norwegian capital, far north of the current capital, Oslo.
+Some of the best hotels in Trondheim really reflect this history.

 When I say former, it is really former, as in around 1000 years ago.